Virtual-Coffee/VC-Community-Docs/docs/coffees/new-volunteer-onboarding.md

 Your first room lead will always have you paired with another experienced member, typically a maintainer.
 They'll chat with you beforehand to decide the way the two of you will handle the room, and what responsibilities you'll handle or share.
 You will probably start off doing mainly observation and monitoring and responding to the text chat.
 As you grow comfortable, you can start practicing doing the intro at the beginning of the breakout room, leading the ice breaker section, and finally, facilitating the main conversations.
-More details can be found in the [room leader doc](https://github.com/Virtual-Coffee/VC-Community-Docs/tree/main/coffees/RoomLeaders-ConversationFacilitators).
+More details can be found in the [Tips for Facilitating page](./room-leaders/tips-for-facilitating.md).
 We highly encourage you to reach out to your paired room leader before, during, and after this for advice and feedback.

 Two things we believe it's important to remember during this process: